-It is a mathematical model that characterizes very well the emission of electromagnetic radiation from the sun and other objects.
+It is a mathematical model that characterizes the emission of electromagnetic radiation from the SunSun and other objects.

-In this model there is a direct relationship between the temperature of the object and the wavelength at which its emission peak is located.
+There is a direct relationship between the object’s temperature and the wavelength at which its emission peak is located in this model.

-The typical example is when we heat a piece of iron: first its maximum emission is in the infrared (heat) zone, we continue to increase its temperature and we begin to see it red, if we increase more it reaches red hot, orange, white, bluish …
+The typical example is when we heat a piece of iron: first, its maximum emission is in the infrared (heat) zone, we continue to increase its temperature, and we begin to see it red if we grow more, it reaches red hot, orange, white, bluish.